-Phil Colón has served the industries of Advertising, Publishing, Consumer Marketing, Not-for-Profit, and Public Policy as an entrepreneur/founder, senior executive, consultant, strategist, and commentator offering expertise in the areas of consumer insights, Latino youth and multicultural marketing, brand strategy, corporate communications, business development, and community building via cause-related platforms.
+Phil Colón has served the industries of Advertising, Digital, Publishing, Consumer Marketing, Non-Profit, Foreign Affairs and Public Policy as an entrepreneur, senior executive, consultant, and commentator offering expertise in the areas of consumer insights, cross-cultural marketing and community building via cause-related platforms and social causes.

-Phil has worked with Fortune 100 companies throughout his professional career and is considered by many within the branding community as a pioneer within the U.S. Latino youth market.
-He is regularly noted as a trusted source in trend marketing and for possessing an uncanny ability of identifying cultural movements before they become mainstream.
+Mr. Colón has worked with Fortune 100 companies throughout his career and is considered by many within the branding community as a pioneer in the U.S. Latino market.
+He is regularly noted as a trusted source in trend forecasting and for his uncanny ability of identifying cultural movements before they become mainstream.

 In 1996, Mr. Colón helped with the growth and development of Urban Latino Magazine (www.urbanlatino.com), a publication that targets the acculturated U.S. Latino youth market.
 This was the first media outlet of its kind and pioneered the movement for creating a voice for 2nd Generation Latinos who were born in the United States.
 Urban Latino paved the way and today there are over 20 media outlets that now serve this audience (MTV Tres, Mun2, LATV, Nuvo TV, etc.).